nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_vacation_transfer.md

 2. Select the **cancel** button next to the corresponding vacation transfer.
 3. Confirm you want to delete the record and select **OK**.
 The cancellation is processed in real-time with the circulation system.

-To update a temporary stop:
+To update a vacation transfer:

 1. Navigate to the **scheduled stops/starts** grid.
 2. Select the **change** button next to the corresponding vacation transfer.
 The **change vacation transfer** function appears.